sunwoo604/streetwatch/README.md

 To run sunny.py, you need specifically structured JSON file.
 The JSON file will have 2 main item(OH and UG) and each should be the list of 5 different pole and within each pole, there should be 'loc' for lat and long 'heading' for heading direction of the image.

+### Additional Files

+* Add 'jonathan_structures.json' file located in the HDSI Capstone 2023-2024 Sharepoint Documents/Data folder to the data directory.
+This is needed in order to run 'jonathan.py'.
+* Add 'kevin_structures.json' file located in the HDSI Capstone 2023-2024 Sharepoint Documents/Data folder to the data directory.
+This is necessary to run 'kevin.py'.

 ## Setup

 ### Conda Environment